 ER 5513 – RN/LVN Students

-If you completed basic nursing training in a state-accredited registered nurse or licensed vocational nursing program, you can contact DADS for authorization to take the exam.
+If you completed basic nursing training in a state-accredited registered nurse or licensed vocational nursing program, you can contact HHSC for authorization to take the exam.

 ER 5510 – Out-of-State Training

 An out-of-state trained nurse assistant can take the exam for inclusion on the Nurse Aide Registry.
-You must have completed the training within the past 24 months and apply to DADS for authorization to take the exam.
+You must have completed the training within the past 24 months.

 If you have a qualifying disability recognized under the Americans with Disabilities Act, you may be eligible for special testing accommodations.
-You must submit the request with your application by using the ADA Accommodations tab on Pearson’s Vue website.
+You must submit the request with your application by using the ADA Accommodations tab on Prometic’s website.
 State the type of accommodation you need – examples are a separate testing room, extra time for the test, or someone to read and record your responses.
 Provide documents to support your request, such as a letter from the professional who diagnosed your condition and a description of the type of arrangements you received for the nursing assistant training program.
-Requests are determined on a case by case basis and could take up to 30 days for review.
+Requests are determined on a case-by-case basis and should be submitted 6 weeks prior to the exam.

 It is possible to reschedule a new test date if you’re unable to attend your scheduled exam.
-Pearson Vue allows candidates to reschedule one time, without penalty charges, if they request a new date at least nine calendar days before the exam date.
+Prometric allows candidates to reschedule one time, without penalty charges, if they request a new date at least five calendar days before the exam date.
 Your new test date could be 24 hours after the initial exam date.
-If you need to reschedule an exam less than nine calendar days before the exam, you must apply for an excused absence and a penalty may be applied.
-If you do not call Pearson Vue at least nine calendar days before the exam and do not show up for the exam, you’ll have to pay another application fee to schedule a new exam date.
+If you need to reschedule an exam less than five calendar days before the exam, you must apply for an excused absence and a penalty may be applied.
+If you do not call Prometric at least five calendar days before the exam and do not show up for the exam, you’ll have to pay another application fee to schedule a new exam date.